 (2) Applicants may be required to submit nationally standardized graduate admissions test, such as the General Test of the Graduate Record Examination (GRE), the Miller Analogies Test (MAT), the Graduate Management Admission Test (GMAT), or an equivalent, that is acceptable for the program to which the student is applying.
 Departments will determine if standardized test scores are required for their programs.
 If required, the department in which the program is sought will set individual program minimum test scores as outlined in the UNF Catalog.
 Students, including non-US students, who already have a graduate degree obtained from a regionally accredited institution may not be required to take a standardized test.
 Exceptions will be made on an individual program basis.

-(3) Each master's and doctoral program may determine other requirements for admission consistent with their mission and purpose.
-Program specific are published annually in the UNF Catalog.
+(3) Each master's, doctoral and certificate program may determine other requirements for admission consistent with their mission and purpose.
+Program specific requirements are published annually in the UNF Catalog.

-(4) The University may grant a limited number of exceptions to those applicants who do not meet the basic admission requirements.
-All applicants requesting an exception must submit all required admission documents prior to making the request.
-Students granted an exception will be placed in a provisional admission status for one term in the graduate degree program that they wish to enter.
-Continuation as a graduate student will depend upon successful completion of provisional admission requirements and any subsequent work as determined by the department.
+(4) Students granted a program exception may be placed in a provisional admission status for their first term by their graduate program directors.
+In such cases, continuation as a graduate student will depend upon successful completion of provisional admission requirements and any subsequent work as determined by the department.

-(5) Applicants from countries where the official language is other than English must hold one of the following credentials to demonstrate English Language Proficiency:
+(5) International students from non-English speaking countries must demonstrate Indicators of Required English Language Proficiency as described in 2.0385R.

-(a) American diploma from a U.S. accredited overseas international school where the primary language of instruction is English;

-(b) Bachelor's or master’s degree from a regionally accredited U.S. institution;

-(c) Certificate of completion of "Pre-University II English as a Second Language Course" (all five levels) with an average grade of a B;

-(d) Minimum required test scores on the TOEFL, Duolingo English Proficiency Exam or University of Cambridge IELTS as set by the University of North Florida; or

-(e) Minimum score on the GRE Verbal Test based on a specific program’s GRE minimum scores.

 (6) Admission to a graduate program is granted on an individual basis with a holistic review of the entire academic record of the applicant, including quality of past performance, standardized test scores (if required), appropriateness of work taken, and suitable professional experience.
 To ensure that all pertinent application materials are received in time, applications for admission must be received by the published deadlines of the University and of the program to which the application is being made.